 Setting trading goals isn’t precisely a habit, but sticking to them is, and it’s perhaps the most critical habit you could develop.

-With clear goals, you’ll find it easier to develop a trading plan, perfect your strategy, and achieve long-term success.
+With clear goals, you’ll find it easier to develop a robust trading plan, perfect your strategy, and achieve long-term success.
 First, however, you must have the right goal in mind.

 Novice traders tend to be result-driven, setting goals focused on a single outcome, such as “make more money.”
 While that’s undoubtedly the ultimate goal of every trader out there, it doesn’t help you much to become successful, does it?
 So how do you achieve that goal?
 It’s not in your control – markets are hectic and dynamic, you’ll lose money at times, your trading style will fail, and sometimes you’ll be further away from your goal than you’d like.